No items found.

 3. Safety planning

 In situations involving suicidal thoughts or behaviors, creating a safety plan is essential.
-This consists of identifying warning signs, coping strategies, and contacts for support during a crisis.
+This consists of identifying warning signs, using appropriate coping skills and strategies, and contacts for support during a crisis.

 4. Grounding techniques